bozy15/ms2-whacka-mole/README.md

 1. To have instructions on how to play the game and what the rules may be.
 2. The ability to mute any sounds that would be playing in the background.
-3. To be able to see my current and high score.
+3. To be able to see my current score.
-4. increase the level of difficulty as the I progress through the game.
+4. Increase the level of difficulty as the I progress through the game.
 5. A visually appealing game.
 6. The ability to play this game on multiple devices.